connet-dev/connet/README.md

 tokens-file = "path/to/client/tokens" # a file that contains a list of client tokens, one token per line
 # one of tokens or tokens-file is required

-relay-addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191 relay-hostname = "localhost" # the public hostname (e.g. domain, ip address) which will be advertised to clients, defaults to localhost

 status-addr = "127.0.0.1:19180" # at what address the server listens for status connections, disabled unless set store-dir = "path/to/server-store" # where does this server persist runtime information, defaults to a /tmp subdirectory